junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 <br>

 Marv throws the last book (*Pac-Man Fever*) into the pile that he just finished, and sighs with relief that it's the last one of the whole series, published and unpublished.
 No more slow-burning torture to continue reading more of that crap.
 It's just getting increasingly frustrating to keep reading the same thing over and over and over again -- those same two morons doing the same thing for *five freaking years* without making *any* progress?
-What's with all the staring but not even have a single one talk?
+What's with all the staring and touching and longing for hugging but not even have a single one talk?
 What's with the pleading and praying and *"I need you"* and *still* not move anything forward?
 If it's *any* contemporary TV shows, and if those two were the leading characters, it should have been guaranteed they'd end up on the same bed in the first hour!
-It would be a crime of stealing ticket money if the audience couldn't get what they paid for!
+It would be a crime of stealing ticket money if the audience couldn't get what they paid for.

 It's really not a good story.
 Marv decides.
 It wouldn't even crack the top ten thousand of the tons of books he's read in his lifetime just for that unsatisfying fact alone.